 Basseterre, St. Kitts, July 27, 2016 (SKNIS): The Government of St. Kitts and Nevis has embarked on a thrust to renovate dilapidated public buildings that have been allowed to fall into disrepair due to a lack of proper maintenance over the years.
 In doing so, the Government hopes to save significant sums of money that are presently being paid for the rental of buildings used as public office spaces.

-To facilitate the renovation and rehabilitation of the derelict public buildings, a committee has been established and charged with the responsibility of conducting an audit to determine how to address the present situation with public office spaces and determine how much more space is required to house public offices.
+To facilitate the renovation and rehabilitation of the derelict public buildings, a committee has been established and charged with the responsibility of conducting dilapidation survey reports to determine how much work needs to be done to make the buildings safe, how to address the present situation with public office spaces and determine how much more space is required to house public offices.

 Speaking at the “Discussions for Prosperity” Town Hall Meeting at the Newtown Community Center on Monday, July 25, the Honourable Ian Patches Liburd, Minister of Public Infrastructure, gave an update on the progress that the committee that has been tasked with doing the audit has been making.